AI21212019/mini_os/basic_knowledge.md

 to start the image.

 after modifications to code run: "cargo bootimage" to update image then exe: 'qemu-system-x86_64 -drive format=raw,file=target/x86_64-mini_os/debug/bootimage-mini_os.bin' in terminal

+Testing in Rust
+Rust has a built-in test framework that is capable of running unit tests without the need to set anything up.
+Just create a function that checks some results through assertions and add the #[test] attribute to the function header.
+Then cargo test will automatically find and execute all test functions of your crate.